PawelPalikarpau/InvoiceApplication/README.md

 This project is Spring Boot + CRUD/Hibernate Swing application.

 ## How to launch application
-- You must clone this project on your computer
+- You must clone this project on your computer and run the application
-- You must configure database on your computer in cloned project
-    - In file application.yml
-- You must run spring application